Upgrading the operating system

 Operating system and architecture

-yy.mm.ddis the date of the last package update from Red Hat or CentOS, as appropriate to the OS type or version
+yy.mm.ddis the date of the last package update from the vendor, as appropriate to the OS type or version

 nnnnnnis the build number